A photo of a harbor with two large container ships ready for unloading.

 Two connected circles form a figure eight with 7 colored segments that point toward each other.
 The left circle is labeled Dev and the right circle is labeled Ops.
 The segments are labeled plan, create, verify, and package on the Dev side and release, configure and monitor on the Ops side.

-Stages in a DevOps toolchain (CC BY-SA 4.0 Kharnagy)
+Stages in a DevOps toolchain (CC BY-SA 4.0 Kharnagy) [Online-only figure.]

 A recent interview study of MLOps practitioners characterized their primary goals as Velocity, Validation, and Versioning: Enabling quick prototyping and iteration through automation (velocity), automating testing and monitoring and getting rapid feedback on models (validation), and managing multiple versions of models and data for recovering from problems (versioning).

 Discussions of DevOps and MLOps often focus heavily on the tooling that automates various tasks, and we list some tools below.
-However, beyond tools DevOps and MLOps often are a means to change the culture in an organization toward more collaboration – in this context, tools are supportive and enabling but secondary to process.
+However, beyond tools, DevOps and MLOps often are a means to change the culture in an organization toward more collaboration—in this context, tools are supportive and enabling but secondary to process.
 We return to the cultural aspect and how DevOps can be a role model for interdisciplinary collaboration in chapter Interdisciplinary Teams.

 Also notice that DevOps and MLOps are not necessarily a good fit for every single project.
 They are beneficial particularly in projects that are deployed on the web, that evolve quickly, and that depend heavily on continuous experimentation.
-But as usual, there are tradeoffs: Infrastructure needs to be designed and tailored to the needs of a specific project and the same techniques that benefit the operation of a massively distributed web service are likely not a fit for developing autonomous trains or systems with models packaged inside mobile apps.
+But as usual, there are trade-offs: infrastructure needs to be designed and tailored to the needs of a specific project, and the same techniques that benefit the operation of a massively distributed web service are likely not a fit for developing autonomous trains or systems with models packaged inside mobile apps.
 Seriously considering a system’s quality requirements (not just those of the ML components) and planning for operation already during the system design phase can pay off when the system is deployed and continues to evolve.

 DevOps and MLOps Tooling